Eduardo Kac: 2020s

+Controversy

+Eduardo Kac's work has frequently been an object of debate.
+One of the most prominent instances arose from his artwork "GFP Bunny" in 2000.
+The piece centered around Alba, an albino rabbit that was genetically engineered by incorporating the green fluorescent protein (GFP) from a jellyfish into her genome.
+This resulted in the rabbit possessing the ability to glow green under blue light.
+Some critics and animal rights activists raised concerns about the ethical implications of such genetic manipulation purely for the sake of art.

+Kac's later project, "Inner Telescope", created inside the International Space Station (ISS), stirred debate of a different kind.
+The artwork, crafted from paper and designed to spell "Moi" (French for "me"), was a conceptual play on individual and collective self.
+The philosophical depth and utility of such an endeavor was questioned, particularly in the context of contemporary societal challenges.
+The project was also critiqued for potentially being an escape from the urgent issues on Earth, rather than addressing them head-on.

 Permanent collections

 Kac's work is included in the permanent collections of the Museum of Modern Art, New York, Tate Modern, London, Institut Valencià d'Art Modern in Valencia, Spain, Reina Sophia Museum, Madrid, Spain, Les Abattoirs Toulouse, France, and the Victoria and Albert Museum, London.
 Several of Kac's artist's books are included in the library of the Metropolitan Museum of Art, New York.

 Awards

 In 1998 he received the Leonardo Award for Excellence from ISAST.
 In 1999, he received the Inter Communication Center (Tokyo) Biennial Award in 1999.

 In 2002 he received the Creative Capital Award in the discipline of Emerging Fields.

 In 2008 he received the Golden Nica award at Ars Electronica for his project Natural History of the Enigma.